Our work in Zimbabwe is focused on gender equality, and improved health systems and support for people affected by HIV and AIDS.

 Zimbabwe's HIV prevalence is 14.7%, with women more likely to be affected (18%) than men.
-People who know their status can use Anti-Retroviral Treatment to make HIV a manageable, chronic disease.
-They can live long and healthy lives.
+People who know their status can use HIV medication, otherwise known as anti-retroviral treatment.
+Adherence to medication can make HIV a manageable disease, with those who are HIV-positive still able to live long and healthy lives.

-Stigma and lack of awareness cause HIV to spread and become dangerous.
-Many women are time and resource poor, which leads to further challenges and can reduce their access to health services.
+Stigma and lack of awareness can cause HIV to spread.
+Many women have little time or resources, which is a further barrier to accessing health services.

 VSO promotes women's and girls' positive health-seeking behaviour with regards to sexual reproductive health, HIV and AIDS.
 Recent results include:

-- supporting HIV+ women entrepreneurs and co-operatives with low-labour-cost income-generation activities such as raising pigs and rabbits, and producing mushrooms.
+- Supporting HIV-positive women entrepreneurs and co-operatives with low-labour-cost income-generation activities such as raising pigs and rabbits, and producing mushrooms

 To help combat the HIV and AIDS pandemic, we’re working with the Zimbabwe Prisons and Correctional Service, local government departments and NGOs in six prisons in Harare, Mutare, Bulawayo and Masvingo provinces, to help improve the quality of life for 21,300 vulnerable prisoners infected or affected by the disease.